|

 Homeschooling High School with YOUR CHILD in Mind

 There are so many articles out there about homeschooling high school.
-Homeschooling high school with college in mind, homeschooling high school with AP courses, homeschooling high school without curriculum, etc. As I reflect on having just graduated my first child and preparing for homeschooling high school with my second, one thing stands out – they are two very different people with two very different needs.
+Homeschooling high school with college in mind, homeschooling high school with AP courses, homeschooling high school without curriculum, etc. Whether you have already graduated one or more of your children or are preparing for homeschooling high school for the first time, I’m sure you’ve already realized one important thing: your children are very different people with very different needs.

 Homeschooling High School with YOUR CHILD in Mind

-I have three children in my home, and each is very different from the others.
-Throughout our years of homeschooling (since 2006), I have found that I have needed to shift and change with each one of them.
-Not only have their needs changed individually, but the needs from child to child are different.
-This means we have tried numerous homeschooling methods, curriculum, reward systems, schedules, etc.
+Whether you have two children or ten, you know that each is very different from the others.
+If you have been homeschooling for a while, I’m sure you have found the need to shift and change your approach, even if just slightly, with each one of them.
+Not only do their needs change individually, but the needs from child to child can be different.
+This means you might have to try numerous homeschooling methods, curricula, reward systems, schedules, etc.

 When it is time for homeschooling high school, things get a little more serious as you are creating an exit plan for your child.
 An exit plan out of homeschooling, an exit plan into college, an exit plan into the workforce, but really an exit plan into that child’s future, whatever that may be.
 This means what you choose in the high school years becomes ever more important.

-Since we have access to a great local community college, our plan assumes she will be attending there and then transferring to a 4-year school if that is her choice.
-While college is not a required step for our kids, I am trying to build plans for each of them that leave the door open if that is the path they would like to take in the future.
+If you have access to a good local community college, your plan can assume your child will be attending there and then transferring to a 4-year school, if he or she chooses.
+While college is not a required step, you want to build plans for each of them that leave the door open if that is the path they would like to take in the future.
 This means including lab sciences and math beyond basic algebra, as well as high school electives that not only interest them but will serve them in the future.

 Choosing Specific Curriculum